Best WordPress Hosting Company for Non-Techies

 If you already have a hosting account for your website (like businessname.com) then it might be on a low type of web hosting called shared hosting.

-All shared web hosting isn’t the same, but lots of companies offering this type of basic website hosting account will stack lots and lots of WordPress business websites on the same server.
+All shared web hosting isn’t the same, but many companies offering this type of basic website hosting account will stack lots and lots of WordPress business websites on the same server.

-One key advantage is that it’s cheap for you and the hosting company make quite a bit of money (much like coach/economy on airlines).
+One key advantage is that it’s cheap for you, and the hosting company makes quite a bit of money (much like coach/economy on airlines).